Jeep Compass Colours

 Tata Hexa: Tata has been putting out some amazing cars lately and the Hexa is no exception.
 The stylish new SUV is a head turner for sure.
 It is superbly built and refined.
 The smaller footprint also helps it while manoeuvring in the city.

 Hyundai Creta: The Hyundai Creta might be a vanilla package, but that doesn’t stop it from being a potent one.
-It’s got the mix of looks, features and drivability, ensuring thousands of prospective owners thronging Hyundai’s showrooms every month.
+It’s got the mix of looks, features and drivability, ensuring that thousands of prospective owners throng Hyundai’s showrooms every month.
 The waiting periods can get annoying though, so be warned!

 Mahindra XUV500: Like most Mahindra vehicles, the XUV offers a lot for the money.
 Quality is a bit of a hit or miss, and there are known niggles too.
 But that doesn’t take away from the fact that Mahindra’s big boy is a well-packaged SUV for those who love munching miles.